 Chapter One: Located on the north side of Parnell Sq., in the former home of John Jameson of the Irish Whisky fame, this is one of the best restaurants in town and has one Michelin star.
 It is beautifully decorated, has great service and a lovely menu.
 It is perfect for a pre-theater dinner.
 So book a ticket at The Gate Theatre and head to Chapter One before.
 They offer a three course pre-theater menu and will even go to the box office to get your tickets so you won’t have to rush.
 I had a lovely asparagus course, a smoked fish and mackerel course, a nicely done skate entree with cucumber sauce over fresh green peas and a tasty ice cream for dessert.
 Everyone was totally delightful.
 Make sure to peek in the kitchen and meet the chef, Ross Lewis!!

 Stop in at Powerscourt Centre, 59 S. William, which was a mansion built in 1774 that was converted to 40+ shops, galleries, restaurants and wine bars.
-This is a great spot for lunch.
-Counter Culture at 3 Mercer St. Lr, has a large menu of coffees, teas, juices, shakes, sandwiches, salads and brunch items.
-Plus beer, wine and cider.
 The Pepper Pot also features coffee drinks, tea, sweets plus sandwiches, bagels, salads and breakfast items.

 Others to check out include: